-- a) Value judgment of the threat and verification of why this is determined to be a major threat - b) Why there is no other alternative that can be used - c) Which process was applied to verify that there is not a less hazardous alternative - d) What process will be applied to limit the negative impacts of the applications - e) Estimation of the timescale of the application and which steps are taken to limit the application to a singularity. - 7.2.6, 7.2.8 Following the guidelines established by the Regulation on the Registration, Use and Control of Pesticides and Related Substances Agreement No. 642-98 (SAG-SENASA) for the proper handling of pesticide containers is recommended. - 7.2.7 Recognised best practices include: storage of all pesticides as prescribed in the FAO International Code of Conduct on the Distribution and Use of Pesticides (2013) and its guidelines and supplemented by relevant industry guidelines in support of the International Code (see Annex 3). - 7.2.9.
-In exceptional cases when aerial fumigation is required, the unit of certification will make sure that the respective service providers meet the requirements established by the competent authority.
+- a) Judgment of the threat and verification of why this is a major threat - b) Why there is no other alternative which can be used - c) Which process was applied to verify that there is no other less hazardous alternative - d) What the process is to limit the negative impacts of the applications - e) Estimation of the timescale of the application and which steps are taken to limit the application to a singularity.

+7.2.6, 7.2.8 It is recommended to follow the guidelines dictated by the Regulation on the Registration, Use and Control of Pesticides and Related Substances Agreement No. 642-98 SAG-SENASA for the handling of pesticide containers.

+7.2.6 Recognised best practice includes: storage of all pesticides as prescribed in the 'FAO International Code of Conduct on the distribution and use of pesticides' and its guidelines and supplemented by relevant industry guidelines in support of the International Code (see Annex 3).

+7.2.9.
+In exceptional cases, agricultural aerial fumigation services, service providers will be in charge of managing the authorizations required by the competent authority.